Marx, Preston A. California Primate Research Center, University of California, Davis, California.

 A family of ribonucleic acid viruses that possess reverse transcriptase.
-Retroviruses are distinguished by four characteristics: (1) genetic information is in the form of RNA; (2) each single virus particle or virion (illus. c, arrow) possesses the enzyme reverse transcriptase; (3) virion morphology consists of two proteinaceous structures, a dense core (illus. a) and an envelope (illus. a) that surrounds the core; and (4) the viral reproductive cycle requires the synthesis of a DNA copy of the viral genome and insertion of that DNA into the genome of the host cell.
-See also: Animal virus; Deoxyribonucleic acid (DNA); Ribonucleic acid (RNA); Virus
+Retroviruses (see illustration) are viral members of the Retroviridae family and utilize ribonucleic acid (RNA) as their genetic material.
+In general, retroviruses are distinguished by four characteristics: (1) genetic information is stored in the form of RNA; (2) each single virus particle or virion [panel (c) in the illustration] possesses the enzyme reverse transcriptase; (3) virion morphology consists of two proteinaceous structures—a dense core and an envelope that surrounds the core [panel (a) in the illustration]; and (4) the viral reproductive cycle requires the synthesis of a deoxyribonucleic acid (DNA) copy of the viral genome and insertion of that DNA into the genome of the host cell.
+Medically, numerous diseases in animals, including humans, are caused by retroviruses.
+See also: Animal virus; Deoxyribonucleic acid (DNA); Ribonucleic acid (RNA); Virus; Virus classification

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.